Agenda

 8:30 – 10:45 a.m.

-Fostering a culture of motivation and engagement
+Fostering a culture of motivation, engagement and resilience

 Elizabeth A. “Beta” Mannix, PhD

-How can we lead with clarity, focus and purpose?
-How can we motivate, engage and drive our teams toward results — yet also be open and empowering?
-Nowhere is this balance more critical than in healthcare, where we must learn to work together to achieve a positive patient experience, outstanding technical outcomes and efficient, affordable care.
-In this session, we will explore practical tools for fostering results-driven cultures of psychological safety, motivation and engagement.
+How can we lead with clarity, focus and purpose while building teams that can adapt and even thrive under pressure?
+How do we motivate, engage and drive results, yet remain open, empowering and human in the face of constant demands?
+Nowhere is this balance more critical than in healthcare, where leaders and teams must navigate complexity, uncertainty and emotional strain while delivering a positive patient experience, outstanding improved outcomes and efficient, affordable care.

 10:45 – 11 a.m.